 - Get two overproof skillets out.
 I have a cast iron skillet on my list for mother's day, but for now, I use two all-clad stainless steel pans that are safe at high temperatures.

-- Combine the vanilla paste, eggs, granulated sugar, salt and flour in the blender.
+- Combine the vanilla paste, eggs, milk, granulated sugar, salt and flour in the blender.
 Pulse until mixed.

 - Heat both pans on medium high heat.
 First, prepare your bananas.
 Add 3 tablespoons of butter to the pan along with the brown sugar.
 As soon as it is melted, add the bananas and turn a few times to coat well on both sides.
 Pour in half the batter and turn off the heat.